Henry IV, Holy Roman Emperor: Civil war

 Henry remained in Italy after his absolution, which surprised his German opponents.
-They held an assembly at Forchheim, arguing that it had not restored their oaths of fealty.
-The bishops, archbishops, dukes and the Saxons' representatives who attended the assembly elected Rudolf of Rheinfelden king on 14 March 1077.
-Although the papal legates who were present acknowledged Rudolf's election, Pope Gregory VII remained neutral.
-He maintained he was entitled to settle the dispute and informed both Henry and Rudolf he would hear their case at an assembly in Germany.

-On hearing of the election of an anti-king, Henry replaced Rudolf's principal ally, Berthold of Zähringen, with Liutold of Eppenstein as duke of Carinthia and awarded Friuli to Sigehard, Patriarch of Aquilea.
-He confiscated Swabia from Rudolf and Bavaria from Welf, placing both duchies under his direct control.
-Before returning to Germany in April, Henry made his three-year-old son, Conrad, his lieutenant in Italy.
-He charged two excommunicated Italian prelates, Tedald of Milan and Denis of Piacenza, with Conrad's protection.
-Unable to prevent Henry's return, Rudolf of Rheinfelden moved to Saxony.
+At an assembly in Forchheim, they argued that it had not restored their oaths of fealty, and on 14 March 1077 elected Rudolf of Rheinfelden king.
+Although the papal legates acknowledged the election, Gregory VII remained neutral, claiming the right to judge the dispute and summoning both Henry and Rudolf to an assembly in Germany.
+Henry replaced the new anti-king's chief ally, Berthold of Zähringen, with Liutold of Eppenstein as duke of Carinthia, awarded Friuli to Sigehard, Patriarch of Aquilea, confiscated Swabia from Rudolf and Bavaria from Welf, and placed both duchies under royal control.
+Before returning to Germany in April, Henry appointed his three-year-old son Conrad as his lieutenant in Italy, entrusting him to the excommunicated prelates Tedald of Milan and Denis of Piacenza.
+Unable to prevent his return, Rudolf withdrew to Saxony.